JOIN OUR MOUNTAIN CITIZEN SCIENCE TEAM

 1) Download EpiCollect5 on your smartphone or tablet.
 Click Add Project, and search for “Watermelon snow sightings”

 2) When you head out to the mountains, bring your phone.
 If you see watermelon snow, open our project in EpiCollect5 and follow the prompts, it’s pretty straightforward.
 You can fill out the form without cell service, as is often the case in the mountains.
-The form collects GPS coordinates, photographs, and other basic info; it won’t take more than five minutes.
+The form collects GPS coordinates, photographs, and other basic info; it takes less than five minutes to complete.

 3) When you return from your adventure, upload your data to the cloud.
 You can view and download the same data that we see here.